04 Change the stepmode

-TIP Steps that are filled with notes are displayed on the pads.
-You can press a step to add or remove steps and thus create your own pattern.
+Tip Steps that are filled with notes are displayed on the pads.
+You can press a step

 You can create multiple euclidean tracks to generate complex rhythmic patterns.
 Each pattern will be 1 bar or shorter in length, but if each bar is a different length, they will shift against each other creating a constantly changing loop.

 Tip Decrease the time signature lower number to multiply the euclidean pattern length (only if SETTINGS > MISC > SIGNATURE = POLYRHYTHMS).
 By default the time signature of a euclidean track is 4/16 (1 bar long) but you can set a 4/8 time signature (2 bars long), a 4/4 time signature (4 bars long)...

 Use your external keyboard to set a note, or even a chord, from any mode!